PombertLab/SYNY/README.md

--w (--width)    Figure width in inches [Default: 19.2] -m (--multi)    Axes units multiplier (for dotplots) [Default: 1e5] --palette       Color palette (for barplots) [Default: Spectral] --monobar       Use a specified color for barplots instead of color palette: e.g. --monobar blue --color         Scatter plot color (for dotplots) [Default: blue] --dotpalette    Use a specified color palette instead for dotplots: e.g. --dotpalette inferno --noticks       Turn off ticks on x and y axes
+-w (--width)    Figure width in inches [Default: 19.2] -m (--multi)    Axes units multiplier (for dotplots) [Default: 1e5] --palette       Color palette (for barplots) [Default: Spectral] --monobar       Use a monochrome color for barplots instead of color palette: e.g. --monobar blue --color         Scatter plot color (for dotplots) [Default: blue] --dotpalette    Use a color palette instead of a monochrome color for dotplots: e.g. --dotpalette inferno --noticks       Turn off ticks on x and y axes
 ```
 The output directory will be structured as follows: